Sorin373/SpeedyGo/README.md

 mysql> SHOW VARIABLES LIKE 'port';
 ```
 # Contact
-I hope you enjoyed my application and found this project helpful.<br> If you want to get in touch with me you can do so through my personal Email: sorin.andrei.tudose@gmail.com.<br><br>Have a deightful day :D
+I hope you enjoyed my application and found this project helpful.<br> If you want to get in touch with me you can do so through my personal Email: sorin.andrei.tudose@gmail.com.<br><br>Have a delightful day :D